 The NDSCS Police staff have full arrest powers and are licensed by the State of North Dakota.
 The NDSCS Police, in conjunction with the Wahpeton Police Department provide vehicle patrol 24 hours a day year-round.
 NDSCS Police report violations of campus regulations and enforce city and state laws.
 Initial criminal reports, investigations and most cases are developed for prosecution.
 All criminal reports taken by the NDSCS Police are filed through the Wahpeton Police Department.
 The Wahpeton Police Department regularly shares information with the NDSCS Police, regarding incidents occurring in the area surrounding the campus.
 The NDSCS Police are armed and maintain radio contact with the Wahpeton Police department through the Richland County Central Dispatch Center.

-Student Security (student employees under the supervision of NDSCS Police) assist NDSCS Police during the evening hours by checking exterior doors, vehicles parked in lots, and providing escort service to persons requesting it.
+Student Security (student employees under the supervision of NDSCS Police) assist NDSCS Police during the evening hours on the Wahpeton campus by checking exterior doors, vehicles parked in lots, and providing escort service to persons requesting it.
 NDSCS Police, or Student Security, lock campus buildings each evening.
 In addition, checks on exterior doors and interior public areas of buildings, as well as the campus grounds, are completed nightly.

 The NDSCS Police Department encourages all people who are victims or witnesses to crimes, to report the information immediately to our office or the Wahpeton Police Department.